harness/developer-hub/release-notes/platform.md

   For more information, refer to Manage Notifications, Add a Pipeline Notification Strategy.

-- Improved error messages in the console view for Pipeline execution.​ (PIE-3915, ZD-31031)
+- Improved error messages in the console view for Pipeline execution.
+(PIE-3915, ZD-31031)

 - Improved console view for stages.
 (PIE-3886)

-- Improved NextGen secret cache to store encryption Details​ (DEL-4288)
+- Improved NextGen secret cache to store encryption Details (DEL-4288)

   The Secret cache in NextGen has been revamped to store Encryption details.
 These details are being fetched from NextGen manager via rest API calls from the FirstGen manager, which increases latency during task queuing.
-With this cache, we will substantially reduce this latency.​
+With this cache, we will substantially reduce this latency.

-- Hard Delete Delegates and linked entities when their parent Project or Organization is deleted​ (DEL-4202)
+- Hard Delete Delegates and linked entities when their parent Project or Organization is deleted (DEL-4202)

   Delegate entities will be hard deleted on deleting parent Org/Project.
-Users will be able to recreate these entities with the same identifier.​
+Users will be able to recreate these entities with the same identifier.

-- Remove OVERRIDE_CONNECTOR_SELECTOR​ (DEL-4159)
+- Remove OVERRIDE_CONNECTOR_SELECTOR (DEL-4159)

   Added support for scoping a single Delegate to an Environment, Pipeline, or Stage.
 For CD pipelines, the option to add Delegate selectors at Pipeline, Stage, and Step group levels is introduced along with the existing Step level and Connector level.

-- Improved the logic of Delegate token validation to make it more performant​.
+- Improved the logic of Delegate token validation to make it more performant.
 (DEL-3998)

-- Removed the io_netty_netty dependency from delegates​.
+- Removed the io_netty_netty dependency from delegates.
 (DEL-3798)

 ###### Fixed issues

 - Sanitization of secrets with trailing spaces was not happening correctly.
 (PL-25784)

-- Pipelines with Deploy stage templates are not listed on the Pipelines listing page​.
+- Pipelines with Deploy stage templates are not listed on the Pipelines listing page.
 (PIE-4298, ZD-29735,32185)

 - Empty strategy metadata was being added in the parallel stages.
-Hence, runtimeId was added in the graph instead of setupId​.
-(PIE-4284)​
+Hence, runtimeId was added in the graph instead of setupId.
+(PIE-4284)

-- Pipeline Cloning was not listing the current project​.
+- Pipeline Cloning was not listing the current project.
 (PIE-4279)

-- The conditional execution icon was not visible on stages​ in the Execution view.
+- The conditional execution icon was not visible on stages in the Execution view.
 (PIE-4277)

-- The execution console view was showing parent matrix nodes​.
+- The execution console view was showing parent matrix nodes.
 (PIE-4271)

-- Triggers were not deleted on the deletion of the Project when the HARD_DELETE_ENTITIES flag was set.​ (PIE-4234)
+- Triggers were not deleted on the deletion of the Project when the HARD_DELETE_ENTITIES flag was set.
+(PIE-4234)

-- Only the stage variable was getting saved when a user added the Pipeline variable as well as the Stage variable from the variable panel​.
+- Only the stage variable was getting saved when a user added the Pipeline variable as well as the Stage variable from the variable panel.
 (PIE-4223)

-- Rerun form for an already executed Pipeline rendered input set for the previous execution with stale data​.
+- Rerun form for an already executed Pipeline rendered input set for the previous execution with stale data.
 (PIE-4222)

-- Builds page was blocking the entire UI​.
+- Builds page was blocking the entire UI.
 (PIE-4213)

 - Overlay InputSet Creation API did not have the correct parameters.
 (PIE-4210)

-- The Input set was not showing the YAML file name correctly​.
+- The Input set was not showing the YAML file name correctly.
 (PIE-4202)

 - Pipeline inputs were not displayed.
 (PIE-4190, ZD-31636)

-- Adding a when condition to the step broke the variable view​.
+- Adding a when condition to the step broke the variable view.
 (PIE-4179)

-- Service settings were not displayed correctly in the Pipeline studio​.
+- Service settings were not displayed correctly in the Pipeline studio.
 (PIE-4108)

-- YAML Editor was not suggesting stage-specific options like Approval, Deployment​.
+- YAML Editor was not suggesting stage-specific options like Approval, Deployment.
 (PIE-3703)

-- Autocomplete​ was not displaying the full path of the vars.
+- Autocomplete was not displaying the full path of the vars.
 (PIE-3535)

-- The Delegate token name was not saved in the Delegate collection​.
+- The Delegate token name was not saved in the Delegate collection.
 (DEL-4384)

-- The background task was not running when the user had an expired CG license, even if the NG license was active.​ (DEL-4309, ZD-31137)
+- The background task was not running when the user had an expired CG license, even if the NG license was active.
+(DEL-4309, ZD-31137)

-- The Docker Delegate troubleshooting screen showed 'kubectl' tips​.
+- The Docker Delegate troubleshooting screen showed 'kubectl' tips.
 (DEL-4275)

-- The Delegate was performing automatic updates while explicitly disabling the ONE security mechanism that was in place to protect the supply chain.​ (DEL-4153)
+- The Delegate was performing automatic updates while explicitly disabling the ONE security mechanism that was in place to protect the supply chain.
+(DEL-4153)

-- The GET Tags API was not returning the Delegate name in the list of tags associated with the Delegate​.
+- The GET Tags API was not returning the Delegate name in the list of tags associated with the Delegate.
 (DEL-4045)

 - The Delegate Filter API was not returning an accurate response as per selection for the Status field.
-(DEL-3427​)
+(DEL-3427)

-- Users were not able to install Harness NG Delegate on Apple Laptop (with M1)​.
+- Users were not able to install Harness NG Delegate on Apple Laptop (with M1).
 (DEL-3252)

 </details>